"Water always finds its own level." What does this really mean?

 Additional force fields from sun and moon modulate earth's force field and cause tides, explained by the same mechanism.
 Not by pulling on the water surface (the pull is way too small to lift water), but by creating regions where the tangential force components are not zero so the water flows in the corresponding directions, creating the tides.

 If mathematic is not of interest to you, you can stop reading here.
 Below I will derive the equation of the parabolic Level surfaces and the Potential Field.
-To understand this fully, you need a basic understanding of Calculus and some Vector Geometry.
+To understand this fully, you need a basic understanding of Calculus and some Vector Algebra.

 Because the forces are symmetric to the axis of rotation of the fish tank, we can either use a polar coordinate system with the coordinates (r, θ, z) or a cartesian coordinate system with the coordinates (x, y, z) with origin at the bottom of the fish tank at the axis of rotation.
 The Level height z is then a function of the other coordinates.
 Because the fish tank has a rectangular bottom, I chose cartesian coordinates.